Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Occasionally, certain cancers can cause internal bleeding.
 This can lead to blood loss that can threaten your health.

-Certain treatments for cancer can lower the number of healthy blood cells in the body and require the use of transfusions.
+Certain treatments for cancer can lower the number of healthy blood cells in the body and need the use of transfusions.
 These treatments include:

-Chemotherapy (chemo) uses strong medications to help kill cancer cells.
-However, these medications can also damage healthy cells, including cells in the bone marrow.
+Chemotherapy (chemo) uses strong medicines to help kill cancer cells.
+However, these medicines can also damage healthy cells, including cells in the bone marrow.
 This can lower your blood cell counts.

 Surgery may be needed to remove a tumor (group of cancerous cells) in the body.
-The surgery can cause blood loss that requires the use of transfusions.
+The surgery can cause blood loss that needs the use of transfusions.

-Depending on your needs, your doctor may recommend one or more of the blood products listed below as part of your treatment plan.
-Your doctor will explain to you how the transfusions will be given and how often they may be needed.
+Depending on your needs, your healthcare provider may recommend one or more of the blood products listed below as part of your treatment plan.
+Your healthcare provider will explain to you how the transfusions will be given and how often they may be needed.
 Before receiving any blood products, you will need to have some blood drawn so your blood type can be determined.
 You will also need to sign a consent form acknowledging the potential risks of receiving a transfusion.

-Platelet transfusions.
 These are used if your platelet count is too low, which puts you at high risk of bleeding.
-Although platelets should be “typed” to match your blood type, it is not required.
+Although platelets should be “typed” to match your blood type, it is not needed.
 Platelets can be obtained in different ways:

 A bag of platelets takes about 1 hour or less to infuse.
 As with RBCs, nurses will monitor your temperature, pulse, and blood pressure.

-WBC transfusions.
 Due to the severe risks involved, these transfusions are rarely used.
-If there is a problem with the WBCs, your doctor may recommend other treatments to help promote the growth of new WBCs.
+If there is a problem with the WBCs, your healthcare provider may recommend other treatments to help promote the growth of new WBCs.